 In a joint tenancy, when one owner dies, the property automatically passes to the remaining owner.
 For a tenancy-in-common, there is no automatic right of transfer of the deceased’s share of the property to the surviving owner.

-99.co wishes all LGBTQ+ singles and couples a fruitful and rewarding experience buying and renting a property in Singapore!
+99.co wishes all LGBTQIA+ singles and couples a fruitful and rewarding experience buying and renting a property in Singapore!

-If you found this article helpful, 99.co recommends 5 tips for tenants that do more harm than good and Below 35, Single, Desperate, and Looking to Move Out.
-How Ah?
+If you found this article helpful, 99.co recommends Tenant tips for viewing properties to rent in Singapore and Below 35, single, desperate, and looking to move out.
+How ah?